Wernher von Braun: Engineering philosophy

-Von Braun's insistence on further tests after Mercury-Redstone 2 flew higher than planned has been identified as contributing to the Soviet Union's success in launching the first human in space.
-The Mercury-Redstone BD flight was successful, but took up the launch slot that might have put Alan Shepard into space three weeks ahead of Yuri Gagarin.
+Von Braun's insistence on more tests after Mercury-Redstone 2 flew higher than planned has been identified as contributing to the Soviet Union's success in launching the first human in space.
+The successful Mercury-Redstone BD flight took the launch slot that might have put Alan Shepard into space, three weeks ahead of Yuri Gagarin.
 His Soviet counterpart Sergei Korolev insisted on two successful flights with dogs before risking Gagarin's life on a crewed attempt.
 The second test flight took place one day after the Mercury-Redstone BD mission.

-Von Braun took a very conservative approach to engineering, designing with ample safety factors and redundant structure.
+Von Braun took a conservative approach to engineering, designing with ample safety factors and redundant structure.
 This became a point of contention with other engineers, who struggled to keep vehicle weight down so that payload could be maximized.
-As noted above, his excessive caution likely led to the U.S. losing the race to put a man into space with the Soviets.
+As noted above, his caution likely led to the U.S. losing the race to put a man into space before the Soviets.
 Krafft Ehricke likened von Braun's approach to building the Brooklyn Bridge.
 Many at NASA headquarters jokingly referred to Marshall as the "Chicago Bridge and Iron Works", but acknowledged that the designs worked.
 The conservative approach paid off when a fifth engine was added to the Saturn C-4, producing the Saturn V. The C-4 design had a large crossbeam that could easily absorb the thrust of an additional engine.

-Von Braun did not indicate interest in politics or political philosophy during his onboarding working for the US army.
-He was primarily focused on his work in guided missiles for the purpose of furthering science and technology.
-According to FBI background checks, “any political activity he may have engaged in was a means to an end to provide him with the necessary freedom to conduct his experiments.”
+Von Braun did not indicate interest in politics or political philosophy during his onboarding working for the U.S. Army.
+He was primarily focused on his work in guided missiles for the purpose of advancing science and technology.
+According to FBI background checks, "any political activity he may have engaged in was a means to an end to provide him with the necessary freedom to conduct his experiments."
 This included time spent in the Nazi party during World War 2.

+During his time in NASA, he opposed racial segregation which brought him into conflict with George Wallace, who advocated racial discrimination in Alabama and wanted to continue segregation.
+Von Braun accused segregationist policies of obstructing the development of Alabama.
+His statements were considered "unusual for a space scientist, particularly in the south, but well within agency and national policy.